vchernetskyi993/dvla-poc/README.md

 1. Go to DVLA UI on `localhost:8002`.
 Generate Invitation and scan QR with Aries Bifold.

 2. At this point you can send messages between Bifold and DVLA.
-   - In Bifold go to contacts, newest contact should be `DVLA Agent`.
+   - Bifold -> DVLA: In Bifold go to contacts, newest contact should be `DVLA Agent`.
    Send some message.
+You should see message in controller logs.
-   - Issue `curl -i -X POST -H "Content-Type: application/json" -d '{"connectionId": "1c50dea2-1915-4a0b-b0bb-7477497b4cd4", "text": "Hello!"}' localhost:8002/api/messages` to send "Hello!" message to mobile app.
+   - DVLA -> Bifold: Issue `curl -i -X POST -H "Content-Type: application/json" -d '{"connectionId": "1c50dea2-1915-4a0b-b0bb-7477497b4cd4", "text": "Hello!"}' localhost:8002/api/messages` to send "Hello!" message to mobile app.
       - To find `connectionId` either check controller logs or issue `curl localhost:8002/api/connections`.

 3. Create schema and credential definition for driver license: `curl -i -X POST localhost:8002/api/schemas`.